 Likewise, all the Arab tribes would align themselves with the Meccans or the Muslims and shield the particular side should there be an assault.
 At long last, the arrangement illustrated an arrangement for a long time of peace between the two sides, keeping any gore.

 Both sides clung to the bargain at first.
-After two years, there was an infringement of the understanding.
+Then, after two years, there was an infringement of the understanding.
 One of the tribes aligned with the Meccans assaulted and executed a few individuals from a tribe aligned with the Muslims.
 This episode disintegrated the settlement.

 At this point, the Muslims had turned into an imposing power; thus, in 630 C.E., the Prophet Muhammad chose to take a multitude of 10,000 towards Mecca.
 Once the Muslims had achieved Mecca, the pioneers of Quraysh surrendered.
 Subsequently, the Prophet Muhammad declared: